ZcashFoundation/zebra/.github/pull_request_template.md

 - [ ] Tests
   - The tests make sure the code implements the Zcash consensus rules
-  - Consensus rules have success and failure tests
+  - Consensus rules have success tests, failure tests, and property tests
   - Edge cases and errors have tests
   - The consensus rules are tested on the block lists in `zebra_test::vectors`
   - Tests cover mainnet and testnet